rickstaa/nitro-type-show-daily-races/README.md

-# Nitro Type - Daily Races
+# Nitro Type - Show Daily Races

-This repository contains a small user script that adds the average daily races to the team roster table on the [NitroType](https://www.nitrotype.com/) team page.
+This repository contains a small user script that adds the average daily races to the team roster table on the [Nitro Type](https://www.nitrotype.com/) team page.
 This information can be useful when deciding which team members to promote and which members to kick.

 ## Installation

 1. Install a userscript manager for your browser.
 For example, [Tampermonkey](https://tampermonkey.net/) for Chrome or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox.
-2. Go to the [Nitro Type - Daily Races]() script page.
+2. Go to the [Nitro Type - Show Daily Races]() script page.
 3. Click the Install button.
 4. Go to your Nitro Type team page and refresh the page.
 5. You should now see a new column in the team roster table that contains the daily races.